Ritz of Passage

 “Darling, have you forgotten our dance recitals?
 It’s all about illusion.
 Costumes, lighting, props—choreography!
 No matter how big (or small) the budget, Puttin’ on the Ritz will produce a show!”

 “I cannot believe you, Vicki Volester!”
 Stephanie exploded a few days later.
-“I thought we were friends now, true friends—best friends, even!
+“I thought we were friends now, real friends—best friends, even!
 But do you tell me about your aunt the party planner?
 No!
 I hafta hear about her from Brenda Gahdam Pomerantz!
 Who you do tell so she can have the coolest Bat Mitzvah of the year!
 Thanks a whole lot!!”

 Vicki backed away from Steph’s jutting chin.
 Powerfully reminded of Alice the ghost (or figment) in Mirror of Danger: so shrill and fierce and inclined to pinch.
 So hungry for companionship, yet twisted with mistrust.